-Shall I set down your answer so?

-Do; I'll take the sacrament on 't, how and which way you will.
+FIRST SOLDIER Shall I set down your answer so?
+PAROLLES Do; I'll take the sacrament on 't, how and which way you will.

-All's one to him.
+BERTRAM All's one to him.
 What a past-saving slave is this!

-You are deceived, my lord; this is Monsieur Parolles, the gallant militarist (that was his own phrase), that had the whole theoric of war in the knot of his scarf, and the practice in the chape of his dagger.
+SECOND LORD Y'are deceiv'd, my lord; this is Monsieur Parolles, the gallant militarist-that was his own phrase-that had the whole theoric of war in the knot of his scarf, and the practice in the chape of his dagger.

-I will never trust a man again for keeping his sword clean; nor believe he can have everything in him by wearing his apparel neatly.
+FIRST LORD I will never trust a man again for keeping his sword clean; nor believe he can have everything in him by wearing his apparel neatly.

-Well, that's set down.
+FIRST SOLDIER Well, that's set down.

-'Five or six thousand horse' I said-I will say true-or thereabouts, set down,-for I'll speak truth.
+PAROLLES 'Five or six thousand horse' I said-I will say true- 'or thereabouts' set down, for I'll speak truth.

-He's very near the truth in this.
+SECOND LORD He's very near the truth in this.

-But I con him no thanks for't in the nature he delivers it.
+BERTRAM But I con him no thanks for't in the nature he delivers it.

-Poor rogues, I pray you say.
+PAROLLES 'Poor rogues' I pray you say.

-Well, that's set down.
+FIRST SOLDIER Well, that's set down.

-I humbly thank you, sir: a truth's a truth, the rogues are marvellous poor.
+PAROLLES I humbly thank you, sir.
+A truth's a truth-the rogues are marvellous poor.

-'Demand of him of what strength they are a-foot.'
+FIRST SOLDIER 'Demand of him of what strength they are a-foot.'
 What say you to that?

-By my troth, sir, if I were to live this present hour, I will tell true.
-Let me see: Spurio, a hundred and fifty, Sebastian, so many; Corambus, so many; Jaques, so many; Guiltian, Cosmo, Lodowick, and Gratii, two hundred fifty each; mine own company, Chitopher, Vaumond, Bentii, two hundred fifty each: so that the muster-file, rotten and sound, upon my life, amounts not to fifteen thousand poll; half of the which dare not shake the snow from off their cassocks lest they shake themselves to pieces.
+PAROLLES By my troth, sir, if I were to live this present hour, I will tell true.
+Let me see: Spurio, a hundred and fifty; Sebastian, so many; Corambus, so many; Jaques, so many; Guiltian, Cosmo, Lodowick, and Gratii, two hundred fifty each; mine own company, Chitopher, Vaumond, Bentii, two hundred fifty each; so that the muster-file, rotten and sound, upon my life, amounts not to fifteen thousand poll; half of the which dare not shake the snow from off their cassocks lest they shake themselves to pieces.

-What shall be done to him?

-Nothing, but let him have thanks.
-Demand of him my condition, and what credit I have with the duke.
+BERTRAM What shall be done to him?
+SECOND LORD Nothing, but let him have thanks.
+Demand of him my condition, and what credit I have with the Duke.

-Well, that's set down.
-'You shall demand of him whether one Captain Dumain be i' the camp, a Frenchman; what his reputation is with the duke, what his valour, honesty, expertness in wars; or whether he thinks it were not possible, with well-weighing sums of gold, to corrupt him to a revolt.'

-What say you to this? what do you know of it?
+FIRST SOLDIER Well, that's set down.
+'You shall demand of him whether one Captain Dumain be i' th' camp, a Frenchman; what his reputation is with the Duke, what his valour, honesty, expertness in wars; or whether he thinks it were not possible, with well-weighing sums of gold, to corrupt him to a revolt.'
+What say you to this?
+What do you know of it?
+PAROLLES I beseech you, let me answer to the particular of the inter'gatories.
+Demand them singly.